ChamodDinuka/deliveroo/README.md

 How to run this project :

-  After cloning first run 'npm install' command
-  Then run 'npm start' command
+  1)After cloning first run 'npm install' command 2)Then run 'npm start' command

 What have been completed :